rolling-scopes/rsschool-app/docs/platform/team-allocation.md

 ![team](./img/team-allocation-3.png)

-To leave the team just click <span style="color:orange">`Leave team`</span>.
-Or you need someone to expel you from the team:
+To leave the team, just click <span style="color:orange">`Leave team`</span>.
+Alternately, you need someone to expel you from the team:

 ![expel team member](./img/team-allocation-4.png)